mlampert84/wissenschaftslehre/text.md

 Equally important to understanding Fichte's theoretical philosophy is to understand what Fichte demarcates as not explained in his theory.
 -The consciousness, or mind, is the source of judgement.
 Since these judgements don't have a mechanical origin, as would be the case, for example, if consciousness were determiend by efficient causes, there is no explanation for how empirical judgements arise.
 They simply do.
 -Even though Fichte is out to show that empirical judgement is, by its very nature, negatable, he has no explanation for how, in actuality, incorrect empirical judgements are corrected.
 His theory ends with two irreconcible possibilities to explain this, an "idealist" and a "realist" position.
 The idealist position explains empirical judgement via a spontaneous and self-correcting capacity of mind that has a concept of false judgements and an ability to correct them.
-The realist position explains empirical judgement via an an external check (Anstoss) on, or resistence (Wiedestand) to, spontaneously generated false judgement that somehow induces, or causes, the mind to correct its false judgement.
+The realist position explains empirical judgement via an an external check (Anstoss) on, or resistence (Wiederstand) to, spontaneously generated false judgement that somehow induces, or causes, the mind to correct its false judgement.

 The remainder of this essay consists in fleshing out this initial summary of Fichte's theoretical philosophical by going through key passages in his text.